Wichita State University football team plane crash

 In clear and calm weather in Colorado at 1:14 p.m.
 MDT on Friday, October 2, 1970, a chartered Martin 4-0-4 airliner crashed into a mountain eight miles (13 km) west of Silver Plume.
-Operated by Golden Eagle Aviation, the twin-engined propliner carried 37 passengers and a crew of three; 29 were killed at the scene and two later died of their injuries while under medical care.
+Operated by Golden Eagle Aviation Inc., the twin-engine propliner carried 37 passengers and a crew of three, of whom 29 were killed at the scene and two later died of their injuries while under medical care.

-It was one of two aircraft carrying the 1970 Wichita State Shockers football team to Logan, Utah, for a game against Utah State; the second aircraft flew a conventional route and arrived safely in Utah.
-Pilot errors, including poor in-flight decisions and inadequate pre-flight planning, were officially reported as leading to the crash.
+It was one of two aircraft carrying the 1970 Wichita State Shockers football team to Logan, Utah for a game against Utah State.
+The second aircraft flew a conventional route and arrived safely in Utah.
+Pilot error, including inadvisable in-flight decisions and inadequate preflight planning, was identified as the probable cause of the crash.

 Background

-About three months before the crash, Wichita State contracted Golden Eagle Aviation to supply a Douglas DC-6B, to fly the team to away games for the 1970 season.
+About three months before the crash, Wichita State University contracted with Golden Eagle Aviation to supply a Douglas DC-6B to fly the team to away games for the 1970 season.
 The four-engined DC-6 was a large, powerful aircraft that could accommodate the entire team.
 Golden Eagle Aviation did not own the DC-6, but had an arrangement with the Jack Richards Aircraft Company to use it.
 After the agreements were made, the DC-6 was damaged in a windstorm, rendering it unavailable for use.
-A pair of Martin 4-0-4s, neither of which had flown since 1967, were re-certified for flight.
-On October 2, 1970, these were ferried from the Jack Richards Aircraft Company facilities in Oklahoma City to Wichita, instead of the DC-6.
+A pair of Martin 4-0-4s, neither of which had flown since 1967, were recertified for flight.
+On October 2, 1970, these planes were ferried from the Jack Richards facilities in Oklahoma City to Wichita in place of the DC-6.

 Initial leg

-Upon arrival in Wichita, the two aircraft were loaded with luggage and the passengers were boarded.
-They took off and headed west to a refueling stopover in Denver at Stapleton Airport; from there they would continue to Logan Airport in northern Utah.
+Upon arrival in Wichita, the two aircraft were loaded with luggage and the passengers boarded.
+The plane took flight and headed west to a refueling stopover in Denver at Stapleton Airport, from where it would continue to Logan Airport in northern Utah.

 The two aircraft were dubbed "Gold" and "Black" after the school colors.
-"Gold", the aircraft that later crashed, carried the starting players, head coach, and athletic director, as well as their wives, other administrators, boosters, and family.
+"Gold", the aircraft that later crashed, carried the starting players, head coach and athletic director, as well as their wives, other administrators, boosters and family.
 The designated "Black" plane transported the reserve players, assistant coaches, and other support personnel.